GEIGEIGEIST/TOTEM/README.md

 ***

+## CREDITS

 People which helped me creating this board and fixing stuff
 - Freya
 - [Marco "Bob"](https://github.com/GroooveBob)
 - [Bubbleology](https://github.com/bubbleology)

-If you build a KLOR I would be pretty happy to see some pictures.
+If you build a TOTEM I would be pretty happy to see some pictures.